-An ever more global market for education and research means universities must struggle to remain competitive.
+An ever more global market for education and research means universities must take action to remain competitive.
 The costs of higher education and research have been growing rapidly.
-The reasons for this are well known; advances in the field of technology, particularly ICT and its wider usage in higher education and research, a growing participation rate, new societal demands on institutions, rising pension costs and tougher quality requirements are increasing costs and necessitate additional financing.
+This is due to various factors such as advances in the field of technology, particularly ICT and its wider use in higher education and research, a growing participation rate, new societal demands on institutions, rising pension costs and tougher quality requirements.
+These costs need to be met by additional financing.

-Despite the fact that universities are at the centre of knowledge creation and development, which itself is seen as one of the main motors of economic growth, public funding of higher education in most countries is not increasing or at least not increasing enough in real terms.
-“Massification” has led to the fact that the higher education budgets per student are relatively low in most European countries compared to Europe’s competitors.
-Despite political declarations of intent to increase spending on higher education and research, it is not very likely that public expenditure will grow significantly and therefore keep up with rapidly inflating costs in the years to come.
-One of the reasons for this is that higher education and research have to compete with other priorities in public budgets (security, health, etc.).
-Demographic trends and an aging population dictate that the health sector will take priority over higher education.
+Despite the fact that universities are at the centre of knowledge creation and development, which itself is seen as one of the main motors of economic growth, public investment in higher education in most countries remains too low.
+Massification has often resulted in depressed higher education budgets per student, a handicap in an increasingly global competition.
+Despite political declarations of intent to increase spending in the field, public expenditure is unlikely to grow significantly and keep up with rapidly inflating costs in the years to come.
+One of the reasons for this is that higher education and research have to compete with other priorities in public budgets (health, security, etc.).

-The recent economic downturn has furthermore contributed to the decision in many European countries to decrease the levels of investment into higher education and research.
-Such trends are particularly worrisome for universities across Europe, whose continuing dependence on public funding puts their future sustainability under pressure.
+The recent economic downturn has moreover contributed to further decreases in the levels of investment into higher education and research of many European countries.
+This is particularly worrisome for universities, which continuing dependence on public funding puts their future sustainability under pressure.